blade34242/Process-IP-addresses-from-a-log-file/README.md

 ## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any improvements or bugs.
+Contributions and suggestions are welcome!
+If you find any issues or would like to improve the script, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact the repository owner.
+For any questions or suggestions, please open an issue or contact the repository owner.